filgf/grow3.js/website/learn.md

 The camera can be set as a special node in our scene using the camera rule *(line 18)*: The camera is placed at the current position defined by the modifiers and always facing towards the global coordinate systems origin (0,0,0).

 Finally, you can use the THREE.js material system, using the `material()` modifier *(line 14)*.
-It takes as its argument any material.
-If you supply it with an *array* of possible values insted, grow3.js automatically selects one based on the current recursion depth.
-Here this results in a subtle grey-red stripe effect.
+It takes any material as its argument.
+If you supply it with an *array* of possible values instead, grow3.js automatically selects one based on the current recursion depth.
+In this example this gives a subtle grey-red stripe effect.

 ## Embedding grow3